ronboger/ronboger.github.io/_posts/2017-11-24-spanish-learning.md

 ## Ending note

-Learning a new language has been one of my most rewarding experiences.
+Learning a new language has completely changed my life.
 Beyond simply the intellectual challenge, it opens a pathway to make millions of new friends from all over the world.
-It's not as hard as you think, but it does take effort.
+My life would not be the same without the wonderful friends I have made in Argentina.
+To anyone learning - I hope my take helps, stick through the process as it becomes incredibly rewarding in the end.